xiejw/mlvm/doc/api/src/chapter_1.md

 # MLVM

-MLVM is a fast VM to execute machine learning pritimives.
+TL;DR; MLVM is a fast VM to execute machine learning pritimives.

 The MLVM is a VM I want to, and will, use for my own projects for next decades.
 It might not fit others' needs; but I can understand and reason about it.
 It is simple and efficient.
-It does not do any checks--behave like a machine.
+It does not do any checks&ndahs;behave like a machine.
 And it provides raw accesses to the underlying stack, so it is possible to do in-place operations and swap pointers, which could be dangerous but certainly are critical for performance.
-Memory management is in user's hands, and auto-grad is not integrated--yet it is just simple and fast.
+Memory management is in user's hands, and auto-grad is not integrated&ndash;yet it is just simple and fast.

 ## Design